 After the top end and electrical work was complete, (“The lower end is tight as can be.”) the engine was painted and powder coated, the tank and panels were repainted blue and purple pearl and anything aluminum was polished.

-Steel braid lines were added to complement new brake components, a Progressive Suspension rear coil was mounted to bolster the ride quality, and the intake ducts were replaced in favour of items from a 1983 Yamaha Virago 920 because of their aluminum covers.
+Steel braid lines were added during the Virago rebuild to complement new brake components, a Progressive Suspension rear coil was mounted to bolster the ride quality, and the intake ducts were replaced in favour of items from a 1983 Yamaha Virago 920 because of their aluminum covers.
 A new windshield and a Midnight Virago gold sissy bar finished off the work.
 The total cost of the rebuild was $3,600, which includes the initial purchase price.

-by John Campbell Canadian Biker #216
+by John Campbell Canadian Biker Issue #216